indexdata/foliojs/README.md

 ### Top level

 A single object, `Folio`, is imported.
-It provides two functions:
+It provides three functions:

 #### Folio.service(url)

 Creates and returns a new `FolioService` object associated with the specified Okapi URL.
 It is possible for a program to use multiple FOLIO services.
 See below for details of the `FolioService` class.

+#### async Folio.defaultSetup()

+A convenience function that sets up a service and a session using that service, returned together as the array `[service, session]`.

+The service uses the URL specified by the `OKAPI_URL` environment variable; the session is for the tenant specified by the `OKAPI_TENANT` environment variable, and is authenticated by the username and password specified in the `OKAPI_USER` and `OKAPI_PW` environment variables.
+An exception is thrown if any of these required environment variables is unset.

+(The names of these enviroment variables follow an informal convention that is used by some other command-line FOLIO utilities, including [`okapi-curl`](https://github.com/MikeTaylor/okapi-curl).)

 #### Folio.parseModuleDescriptor(type, filename)